GLib.KeyFile

 • key (str) – a key

-• locale (str or None) – a locale identifier or None
+• locale (str or None) – a locale identifier or NULL to use the current locale

 Returns:

-the locale from the file, or None if the key was not found or the entry in the file was was untranslated
+the locale from the file, or NULL if the key was not found or the entry in the file was was untranslated

 Return type: